Design evolution

 Introduction

 ColdStream displays the intermediate designs for running and finished cases of type 'Standard design' and 'Custom design' under the 'Design evolution'-tab.
 Opening this tab for a case of interest visualizes the progress of the optimization.
 At any given moment, you'll be able to see how many iterations have been performed by ColdStream.
+This information enhances the user's ability to track design progression over time, offering better visibility into how the design evolves in relation to set objectives and constraints.

 The following chapter will delve deeper into the information displayed in the 'Design evolution'-tab.
 The last chapter will explain how to view the information for a specific iteration.